ylab-hi/lncGSEA/README.md

     FGR                           0.956                        0.899      ...
     CFH                           2.961                        1.490      ...

-The most important tips for combining these two data frames by `custom_lnc` is the column names from both data frames should be the same for the same person.
-However, the orders of the columns or the numbers of the columns can be different.
+The most important tip for combining these two data frames by `custom_lnc` is the column names from both data frames should be the same for the same person.
+However, the order of the columns or the numbers of the columns can be different.

 ```
 lnctest <- custom_lnc("./data/lncRNA.custom.txt","./data/PRAD.FPKM.txt")